| Peter Upton's |

 In flat plastic mounted in black bases.

 These are the celluloid version of Set L, and like most of these sets, they were already being offered for sale by 1949.
-These are one of my favourite Subbuteo items.
-Note that the ref has a double breasted top coat, and the linesmen have single breasted.
+This set is one of my favourite Subbuteo items.
+Note that the ref had a double breasted top coat, and the linesmen had single breasted.
 That's status that is!
-The red sock tops are a nice touch.
-The figures are machine printed, and the sock tops seem embossed on the top.
-The set hangs around until 1972 when they cost 15p and where their FLAT status was stressed to stop confusion with the OO equivalent.
+The red sock tops were a nice touch.
+The figures were machine printed, and the sock tops seem embossed on the top.
+The set hung around until 1972 when they cost 15p and where their FLAT status was stressed to stop confusion with the OO equivalent.

 Set Q: Goal-holding device - For use with set N.